 Natalie Lavery, Head of Marketing at Climate People

-If you work in a role with the potential to incorporate green skills, developing and implementing those skills is a powerful way to support the transition to a green economy and build a sustainable future.
+If you work in a role with the potential to incorporate green skills, learning how to do so is a powerful way to support the transition to a green economy and build a sustainable future.

 How to land a green job